threecreepio/nes-jaws/README.md

 Left to document
 ----------------

-Much of the game has been documented, the main remaining areas are:
+Much of the game has been documented, there are some missing bits specifically in the sound system and some more cleaning up to do.

- - Sound system
- - Finale screen needs cleaning up

-On top of this it would be nice to provide aliases for things like flags used differently by different enemy types.

-Also could use a little style cleanup once the rest of the code is properly documented.

 Hope you find this interesting!